 Lines 8a through 8e.
-If the asset you reported on line 1 is not stock of a foreign entity or an interest in a foreign entity, complete lines 8a through 8e.
+If the account or asset you reported on line 1 is not stock of a foreign entity or an interest in a foreign entity, complete lines 8a through 8e.

 Note.
-If this asset has more than one issuer or counterparty, copy page 2 as many times as you need to and complete a separate line 8 for each issuer or counterparty.
-Check the "If you have attached additional sheets, check here" box at the top of the form.
+If this account or asset has more than one issuer or counterparty, copy the continuation statement provided after page 2 as many times as needed and complete a separate line 8 for each issuer or counterparty.
+Check the box at the top of page 1 of the form.